molpopgen/BigDataFormats/README.md

 Cons:

 1. Not totally convenient.
 Have to read data back into buffers and then convert it to desired formats.
 Bit of a drag.
+(This con is specific to writing your plain-text data to a gzfile via gzprintf.
+We'll fix this below).

 ##Note
 There are many more advanced functions in zlib other than the higher-level analogs to the _stdio.h_ functions.
 The library source comes with examples of use.
 These functions are lower-level and more complex, but provider finer control over reading/writing from compressed streams.